PEPS Surface Milling

 Flat surface machining of planar surfaces.
 For areas of the part which are flat, PEPS Surface Milling will automatically find these areas and machine them with a flat tool.
 The machining time for these areas will be significantly reduced, and also the surface finish will be greatly improved, by using a flat tool.

 3D offset finishing toolpath.
 This toolpath provides a constant surface finish irrespective of the shape of the part.
 By morphing the toolpath across the surface of the component, one pass will finish the whole job, keeping the tool on the surface, minimizing retract movements and eliminating duplicate cutter paths.
-Because the step over is smoothly adapted to the shape of the part, shock loading of the tool will be minimised, enabling the machine tool to run at high feedrates.
+Because the step over is smoothly adapted to the shape of the part, shock loading of the tool will be minimized, enabling the machine tool to run at high feedrates.

 Radial finishing toolpath.
 For parts which are generally round, this toolpath provides a good method of finishing.
 Cutting upwards only, downwards only or zigzag makes it possible for the machining method to match the ideal cutting conditions for the tooling being used, while minimizing unnecessary machine travel.